Avizc/avizc.github.io/_posts/2017-07-08-play-date-at-airlines-part-3.md

 ## Speaking a 'different language' with airline lingo

 Well golly that said here’s a quick run down again on some vocabulary pertaining much more to the gates in-depth now.
+This will come in handy soon.

 * **(Leisure) non-revs**
     - Current employees, retirees, family members, and passholders fly on airlines for free or at a discounted rate (e.g. ZED fares).